-1. Know the real estate landscape
+Tip 2: Scope out the real estate landscape

-3. Once you arrive, explore the city by neighborhood
+Tip 4: Explore the city by neighborhood

 New York City is known for its cultural diversity, and each neighborhood and every borough has a distinct feel and flavor.
 The best way to get to know the whole city is to break it down piece by piece.
 Instead of spending a Saturday going to that museum uptown, and that dim sum spot downtown, and that new coffee shop in the West Village, pick a neighborhood and spend your day there.
 Trust us, there’s plenty to explore within a few square blocks, and you won’t waste time on the subway or bus.
 Plus, the next time you’re in the area, you’ll have plenty of spots in mind to visit again.

 When you go to see an apartment or the neighborhood in person, make an effort to talk to the existing residents — and find out some details that online listings and real estate agents don’t mention.
 Ask your neighbors questions about the building, the noise, odors, bed bug history, nearby restaurants or attractions, what the super is like, and even what their rent is.
 Your neighbors, especially those who’ve been there for a while, will have firsthand and honest information to weigh in on your decision.

 Tip 6: Prepare all your documents ahead of time.